Wynne ministry: 2016 Midterm Shuffle

-After two years with no change to her cabinet, an extraordinary feat in modern politics, Wynne executed an major cabinet shuffle on June 13, the approximate midpoint till the next election, with the stated objective for bringing in new blood to ready for the next election.
-Given the gender-balance cabinet formed by the federal liberals late in the previous years, she also faced face pressure to improve the gender balance of her front bench team.
-These concurrent demands led to the exit of four veteran ministers, the elevations of seven new ministers including five women, and the largest cabinet in Ontario in 30 years.
+After two years with no change to her cabinet, Wynne executed a major cabinet shuffle on June 13, 2016, the approximate midpoint till the next election, with the stated objective for injecting new blood and readying for the next election.
+Given the gender-balance cabinet formed by the federal liberals seven months earlier, she faced pressure to improve the gender balance of her front bench team.
+These concurrent objectives led to the exit of four veteran ministers, the elevations of seven new ministers including five women, and the largest cabinet in Ontario since 1987.

 In a move that made international news, municipal affairs minister Ted McMeekin, considered among the most left-leaning ministers, wrote in a social media post a week prior to the shuffle that he would be resigning, noting, "Sometimes the best way for a man to advance the equality of women may be to step back and make room at the table."
-This was followed by announcement by seniors' issue minister Mario Sergio and cabinet chair Jim Bradley, a 39 years veteran and the only person to have served in cabinet throughout all three liberal ministries of the past 30 years, of their resignations also for the expressed purpose of making room for new blood.
+This was followed by announcement by seniors' issue minister Mario Sergio and cabinet chair Jim Bradley, a 39-year veteran in the legislature and the only person to have served in cabinet throughout all three liberal ministries of the past 30 years, of their resignations also for the expressed purpose of making room for new blood.
 All three indicated they will continue to serve as backbench members of the government.
 In the same week, Attorney General Madeleine Meilleur also announced her resignation not only from cabinet but also from the legislature.

-Similar to the major shuffle in 2014, all members of the new cabinet took their oath of offices in a formal ceremony, this time taking place in the main hall way of the legislature instead of inside the legislative chamber.
-Seven new ministers joined cabinet, including five who were first elected in the 2014 elections - Chris Ballard, Marie-France Lalonde, Kathryn McGarry, Eleanor McMahon, Indira Naidoo-Harris, and Glenn Thibeault, a former NDP who gained a seat for the liberals in a byelection despite an ongoing a criminal probe over his nomination (which did not implicate Thibeault, but led to a a high profile criminal prosecution against the Liberals campaign chief and Wynne's deputy chief of staff Pat Sorbara and a long time party elder in Thibeault's electoral district), along with Laura Albanese, who was Wynne's Parliamentary Assistant in her first year as Premier.
+Similar to the major shuffle in 2014, all members of the new cabinet took their oath of offices in a formal ceremony, this time taking place in the main hallway of the legislature instead of inside the legislative chamber.
+Seven new ministers joined cabinet, including five who were first elected in the 2014 elections - Chris Ballard, Marie-France Lalonde, Kathryn McGarry, Eleanor McMahon, Indira Naidoo-Harris, and Glenn Thibeault, a former NDP who gained a seat for the liberals in a byelection despite an ongoing criminal probe over his nomination (which did not implicate him, but led to a high-profile criminal prosecution against the Liberals campaign chief and Wynne's deputy chief of staff Pat Sorbara and a long time party elder in Thibeault's electoral district), along with Laura Albanese, who was Wynne's Parliamentary Assistant in her first year as Premier.